 Concurrent Transaction.
-Concurrently with this offering, we have agreed to sell \$150 million aggregate original principal amount of convertible senior notes due 2038.
+Concurrently with this offering, we intend to offer to sell, subject to market and other conditions, \$150 million aggregate principal amount of convertible senior notes due 2038.
 We may sell up to an additional \$22.5 million in aggregate principal amount of notes upon exercise of an option that we expect to grant to the underwriters in connection with the offering.

 The notes will be convertible, under certain circumstances, into cash, shares of our common stock or a combination of cash and shares, at our election.
 It is our current intent and policy to settle the principal amount of any conversions in cash, and any additional conversion consideration in cash, shares of EnerSys common stock or a combination of cash and shares.
-The notes will pay interest semiannually at a rate of 3.375% per annum until June 1, 2015, after which their principal amount will accrete at a rate of 3.375% per annum.
-Commencing with the interest period beginning June 1, 2015, the notes will also pay contingent interest under certain circumstances based on the trading price of the notes.
-The notes will be convertible under certain circumstances at an initial conversion rate of

-24.6305 shares of common stock per \$1,000 original principal amount of notes (equivalent to an initial conversion price of approximately \$40.60 per share), subject to adjustment.
-The initial conversion price represents a premium of approximately 40% over the price of the common stock in this offering.
-We intend to use the net proceeds from the note offering to repay a portion of the outstanding indebtedness (currently \$351.4 million) under our existing senior secured term loan B
+The coupon, conversion price and other terms of the notes will be determined at the time of pricing the offering.
+We intend to use the net proceeds from the note offering to repay a portion of the outstanding indebtedness (currently \$351.4 million) under our existing senior secured term loan B.